 Some common features of reference managers include:

 EndNote, Zotero and Mendeley make it easy to change to another reference manager.
-Please note: while citations will be copied, PDFs of articles may not be exported.
+Note: While citations will be copied, PDFs of articles may not be exported.

 This Library guide by RMIT University Library is licensed under a CC BY-NC 4.0 licence, except where otherwise noted.
 All reasonable efforts have been made to clearly label material where the copyright is owned by a third party and ensure that the copyright owner has consented to this material being presented in this library guide.
 The RMIT University logo is ‘all rights reserved’.